ben-izd/Tableau-Mathematica-integration/README.md

 ```

 ## Possible Issues
-If your data depend on very small decimals like 10^-9, you might see a little diffrent between Mathematica calculation and Tableau.
-Generally Mathematica will evaluate your code up to 20 digit in decimal but transfering these number to Tableau and storing them may distort them by a very little amount.
+If your data depend on very small decimals like 10^-9, you might see a little different between Mathematica calculation and Tableau.
+Generally, Mathematica will evaluate your code up to 20 digits in decimal but transferring these number to Tableau and storing them may distort them by a very little amount.

-For example I have a sample sales data with 3 columns `product`, `quantity` and `price`.
-The goal is to calculate the average sales by mulitplying sum of `quantity` with the average of `price`.
+For example, I have a sample sales data with 3 columns `product`, `quantity` and `price`.
+The goal is to calculate the average sales by multiplying sum of `quantity` with the average of `price`.

 Mathematica code:
 ```tableau